-- 10.1 The figures above do not include the complaint that was withdrawn; excluding this - 35% were resolved within 10 working days and - 17% within 20 working days. - 7% of complaints were dealt with between 21 and 25 working days - 9.6% of complaints took between 26 and 30 working days. - 30% of complaints took more than 31 working days to complete. - There has been a reduction in the proportion of complaints being resolved within ten days and twenty days (overall) and this is disappointing, as is the increase in the percentage of complaints which have exceeded the 31 working days limit.
-This can in part be explained by the complexity of a number of complaints that we have received and the aim of working towards resolving complaints without unnecessary recourse to Formal complaint investigation, but also reflects the demands made on Managers within the Directorate. - 10.3 Reasons for Delays: - The following are not put forward as justification for delay instead they are presented as part and parcel of the difficulties in concluding all complaints in good time.
-Complaints where delay occurred during 2010/11 involved: - - Complex issues concerning more than one team which require careful coordination - Initial complaints which contain few details, requiring requests to be made for further information.
-Additional complaints being presented on the same issues whilst the original was being enquired into.
+- 10.1 The figures above do not include the five complaints that were withdrawn; excluding this - 44.1% were resolved (35% last year) within 10 working days - 23.4% were resolved (17%) within 11 and 20 working days. - 7.2% were resolved (7% last year) between 21 and 25 working days - 5.4% were resolved (9.6%) between 26 and 30 working days. - 19.8% (compared with 30% last year) of complaints took more than 31 working days to complete. - 10.2 There has been a significant improvement in the numbers of complaints being dealt with within twenty working days (67.5% compared with 52% last year) as well as a sizeable reduction in the numbers of complaints taking longer than thirty one working days to resolve. - 10.3 Reasons for Delays: The following are not put forward as justification for delay instead they are presented as part and parcel of the difficulties in concluding all complaints in good time.
+Very similar to last year, complaints where delay occurred during 2011/12 involved: - - Complex issues concerning more than one team where a joint response is required and issues are not clear. - Initial complaints which contain few details, requiring requests to be made for further information.
+Additional complaints being presented on the same issues whilst the original was being enquired into. - Arranging appropriate redress for a young person or their carers. - Complaints that concern cases which are before the Courts and which can be considered, but efforts must be made to ensure that Court matters are kept separate.

-- Arranging appropriate redress for a young person. - Complaints that concern cases which are before the Courts and which can be considered, but efforts must be made to ensure that Court matters are kept separate. - Ensuring that the service user supports the complaint that is made on their behalf (this applies to older children and parents of children). - Other procedures needing to be completed before the Complaints procedure can become involved.
+- Ensuring that the service user supports the complaint that is made on their behalf (this applies to older children and parents of children). - Other procedures needing to be completed before the Complaints procedure can become involved.